Other message formats : LISTEN 1hr33min | MP3 21.1MB | PDF 125KB

 13 “No servant can serve two masters; for either he will hate the one and love the other, or else he will be devoted to one and despise the other.
 You cannot serve God and wealth.”

+The Lord Jesus asks in verse 11: “Therefore if you have not been faithful in the use of unrighteous wealth, who will entrust the true riches to you?”
+The Lord is comparing between our stewardship of material wealth and true wealth which pertains to the kingdom of God and which will abide.
 Our attitude and response towards material wealth reveal the true quality of our lives and affect the way the Lord views us.
-It can affect the freedom God has to use our lives now and what He can entrust to us in eternity.
+It can also affect the freedom God has to use our lives now and what He will entrust to us in eternity.

-Let’s look at Matthew 6:19-24 which reinforces this point.
+Let us look at Matthew 6:19-24, which reinforces this point.

-Store up treasures in heaven
+Storing up treasures in heaven

 Matthew 6:19-24